Parth099/College-Notes/CompSci/CIS3207 - OS/lectures/Lecture 11-08-22 - Mem_Management Review.md

 ### Segmentation Advantages
 1. Supports a sparse address space
-2. Decrease size of page times
+2. Decrease size of page tables
+	+ If a segment isnt used there is no need for a table for it

 ### Paging Advantages
 1. No **external fragmentation**